Young and old share a dream: To fetch tennis balls at U.S. Open

 None of those reasons mattered to Arthur Leinbach, a retired Pennsylvania state trooper whose gray-streaked hair set him apart from the mostly teenage crowd.

-"I'm 50 and it's on my bucket list," said Leinbach, who made the trip to the tennis center in New York City's Queens borough from his home in Harrisburg, Pennsylvania.
+"I'm 50 and it's on my bucket list," said Leinbach, who made the trip to the tennis centre in New York City's Queens borough from his home in Harrisburg, Pennsylvania.

 "Just because you're old doesn't mean you can't stay active and compete with someone half your age - or less than half your age."